 The "Skip to Main Content" link provides a convenient shortcut to the main content of the page.
 The "Skip to Main Content" link allows users to bypass the global navigation links and quickly skip to the main content of the page.
 This feature may be helpful if you are a keyboard user, are using a screen reader or screen magnifier, or are viewing the site on a small screen.
 For example, this shortcut saves a keyboard user from having to tab through the global navigation links before they get to the core information (content) on the page.
 Similarly, screen reader users can jump their screen reader software to the start of the content without having to listen to the global navigation area on each page.

 The "Skip to Main Content" link is hidden as the first link on Promoting Interoperability Program System pages that are displayed after the user logs into the application.
-When keyboard focus is concentrated on the link, the "Skip to Main Content" link text is visible to the left of the Medicare and Medicaid Promoting Interoperability Program Registration and Attestation System banner.
+When keyboard focus is concentrated on the link, the "Skip to Main Content" link text is visible to the left of the Medicare and Medicaid Promoting Interoperability Program Registration System banner.
 Once the user tabs away from the link, the link text once again becomes hidden.
 Activating the "Skip to Main Content" link navigates the user to the heading for the main content.

 Global Navigation Area